JKells99/web-services-gin/README.md

-Firt basic example from the go docs..
+First basic example from the Go docs..
 Trying to wrap my head aroud Go